OSGeo/gdal/doc/source/drivers/raster/netcdf.rst

 -  **GDAL_NETCDF_IGNORE_XY_AXIS_NAME_CHECKS=[YES/NO]** : When a dimension
-   has been identified as latitude or longitude by its attributes, check if its name also matches the convention, default is YES.
+   has been identified as latitude or longitude by its attributes, check if its name also matches the convention, default is NO.

 VSI Virtual File System API support
 -----------------------------------